Sex for fish: U.S. Peace Corps

-In 2010, two Peace Corps volunteers, Dominik Mucklow and Michael Geilhufe, who lived near Lake Victoria, decided to do something to help the women who were trapped in the sex for fish practice.
+In 2010, two Peace Corps volunteers, Dominik Mucklow and Michael Geilhufe, who lived near Lake Victoria, decided to help the women who were trapped in the practice of sex for fish.
 With support from the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) funding, they assisted a group of female fish traders in acquiring their own fishing boats.
 The women then employed men to go fishing using these boats.
 This simple advancement allowed women to be free from sexual exploitation in order to secure their fish supply.
-This action aimed to change the work dynamic between the women and the men who make their living from the fishing industry by giving women ownership of the means of production, boats.
+This action aimed to change the work dynamic between the women and the men who make their living from the fishing industry by giving women ownership of the means of production, namely boats.
 The women own the boats, and as the women work, they repay the cost of building the boats.
 The boat repayment money is pooled to construct more boats, increasing the number of women involved.
 The pilot project was managed by the Victoria Institute for Research on Environment and Development.

 Merlin

-Merlin, an organization that brings together local leaders and community members, has created several theatre groups in Western Kenya that perform skits and plays that deal with the issues that the sex for fish (Jaboya System) practice brings.
+Merlin, an organization that brings together local leaders and community members, has created several theatre groups in Western Kenya that perform skits and plays that deal with the issues brought about by the practice of sex for fish (the Jaboya system).
 The shows take place once per month and coincide with the return of the fishermen to the beach.
 The shows typically draw large crowds on the beach and end with a discussion, as well as condom distribution to the fishermen.
 Local people believe that the shows are getting the local community to change their thinking about the Jaboya system and ultimately their behavior as well.

 Deadly Catch

 Deadly Catch is a film that was produced by IRIN and centers around the fishing community in Bondo, Kenya.
-It shows how the HIV virus has affected different people in various ways, focusing on those both directly involved with the notorious Jaboya system and those who have lost family members due to it.
+It shows how the HIV virus has affected different people in various ways, focusing on those both directly involved with the Jaboya system and those who have lost family members due to it.